 Taipei Medical University (TMU) is offering free online courses on Introduction to Translational Research: Connecting Scientists and Medical Doctors.
 This course has been designed for senior undergraduates and postgraduates, or for those with a basic knowledge of biology or medical practice.

 In this six-week course, applicants will understand the emerging discipline of translational medicine and the process of taking research from ‘benchside’ to ‘bedside’.
-The course will start on November 7, 2016.

 Course At A Glance

 Subject: Translational Research